 - 1 tablespoon fish sauce

 - 1 teaspoon dark soy sauce, or substitute 1 more tablespoon regular soy sauce

 - 1 tablespoon lemongrass (minced)

 - 1 to 3 tablespoons canola oil or other vegetable oil for frying

 - Optional garnish: toasted sesame seeds

-Reduce heat to medium and allow to simmer for 10 minutes, uncovered.
+- Reduce heat to medium, and allow to simmer for 10 minutes, uncovered.
 The sauce will gradually thicken (the smell of the vinegar is rather pungent as it cooks).
-When sauce has thickened, place in the refrigerator or freezer to cool for 5 minutes.
+When the sauce has thickened, place in the refrigerator or freezer to cool for 5 minutes.

-Place salmon fillets in a flat baking pan so that they aren't piled on top of each other.
-When the marinade has cooled to warm, spoon 1 tablespoon over each fillet, slathering it over the flesh.
+- Place salmon fillets in a flat baking pan so that they aren't piled on top of each other.
+When the marinade has cooled to warm, slather 1 tablespoon over each fillet.
 Flip over the fish and repeat, reserving the remaining sauce for later.
 Marinate in the refrigerator 10 minutes.

-Allow salmon to fry at least 2 minutes undisturbed before turning (if you turn too soon, it will stick), allowing it to "sear" so it will come away from the bottom of the pan.
+- Allow salmon to fry at least 2 minutes undisturbed before turning, allowing it to "sear" so it will come away from the bottom of the pan without sticking.
 While salmon is frying, cover the pan with a lid.

-To serve, arrange salmon on a serving platter or individual plates.
+- To serve, arrange salmon on a serving platter or individual plates.
 Reheat remaining sauce briefly and spoon some over each fillet.
 Sprinkle with sesame seeds if using.
-Any leftover sauce can be served on the side (it's delicious spooned over rice or vegetables!).
+Any leftover sauce can be served on the side.
+It's also delicious spooned over rice or vegetables.